blane07/exoplanet-hunter/README.md

 ![alt text](http://s1.ibtimes.com/sites/www.ibtimes.com/files/styles/embed/public/2018/03/15/kepler-space-telescope.jpg "Kepler Space Telescope")

 ### Data
-The Kepler space telescope collects data of a star's brightness over time.
-This data is available to the public (thanks NASA).
+The Kepler space telescope observes a star's brightness.
+Thanks to NASA, this data is available to the public.

 ### Detection
 When a planet passes in front of a star, it brightness dims.
-Us on Earth can detect this dimming using the Kepler space telescope.
+We can detect this dimming using the Kepler space telescope.
 If the dimming occurs regularly (e.g. every three days), then a planet may be orbiting that star.
 This is how we hunt for exoplanet candidates.

 ### Raw Data
 The below graph shows a star's lumination over time.
 Notice the cyclic dips?